Vyral/base-template/_posts/2022-01-14-why-our-market-wont-crash.md

   - Real Estate
 excerpt: Will our market crash?
 Let’s look at the factors that drive real estate.
 enclosure:
-pullquote: Fundamentally, we do not have a looming crash.
+pullquote: Fundamentally, we do not have a crash looming.
 enclosure_type: video/mp4
 enclosure_time:
 use_youtube_image: true
-youtube_alternate_image: /uploads/ashley-carter-ss-yt-2.jpg
+youtube_alternate_image: /uploads/ashley-carter-ss-yt-3.jpg
 youtube_code: WdXukHr5CY4
 ---
 {% include youtube.html %}